namhq1989/maid-bots/content/command/help/random_number.md

 *Configurable options:*
   `type` \- specify the type of number \(int or decimal\)\.
 Default is int `min` \- set the minimum value for the random number\.
 Default is 0 `max` \- set the maximum value for the random number\.
-Default is 1000 `count` \- specify the number of random numbers to generate\.
-Default is 1 `unique` \- ensure that generated numbers are unique within the specified range
+Default is 0 `count` \- specify the number of random numbers to generate\.
+Default is 1.
+Max is 100 `unique` \- ensure that generated numbers are unique within the specified range

 *Examples:*